SUMS-StA/SUMS-StA.github.io/_pages/agm.md

 I hope that I was able to demonstrate my value to the society through my actions this year.
 I have also done various other coding projects such as writing problems and maintaining the platform for competitive programming and doing some research in machine learning.
 So hopefully I will be even more fit for the role if I am re-elected next year.

 If I am re-elected, I will continue to maintain and update the two websites, respond to various request for other tech products that sums needs such as ticketing and payment.
 I hope I have proven to be useful and will continue to bring value to the team.

+## Ioannis Dabos-Doukas

+### Applying for: General Committee Member

+I am running for General Committee member.
+I think I would be good for the role as I have experience in the same position and was nudged by someone who felt I would be good at the role.